dtrann/dailyprogrammer/README.md

 # dailyprogrammer
 Following www.reddit.com/r/dailyprogrammer/ for daily programming experience

-Currently using Ruby and JS to answer questions
+Currently using Ruby, Java, and JS to answer questions